 The investigator(s) is authorized by this policy to collect evidence relevant to the investigation.
 The evidence will be returned to its owner upon completion of the investigation.
-The investigator(s) is authorized to suggest mediation at any-time during the investigation if they believe it will lead to a satisfactory resolution.
-They have the authority to request the release of an employee in order to conduct interviews in a timely manner.
-Those requested to be interviewed will do so without penalty.
+The investigator(s) is authorized to suggest mediation at any time during the investigation if they believe it will lead to a satisfactory resolution.
+They have the authority to request the temporary release of a program participant or employee in order to conduct interviews in a timely manner.
+Those requested to be interviewed, will do so without penalty.

-f) Investigation
+f.
+Investigation